generoi/theme-translation-for-polylang/readme.txt

 Extension for Polylang plugin (Polylang is an extension to make multilingual WordPress websites.).
 Plugin is needed to translate the WordPress themes and plugins by Polylang.

+= How to configure it? =

+Select themes and plugins to find texts for translation by Polylang.
+In admin dashboard:

+`Languages -> TTfP Settings`

 = How it is work? =